-The business analyst is best equipped to work with users and to visualize the business process and data needed.
+What is the business problem that needs to be solved by the data model?
+The business analyst is best equipped to work with users and visualize the business process and data that are needed.
 The analyst can also describe those needs in plain English.

 What should result is a logical data model, usually in the form of a bubble chart, that shows the different data needed and an accompanying narrative that explains how the data must be processed.